shadabshaukat/postgres-monitoring/README.md

    2. Setup PostgreSQL

    3. Build and Deploy the FastAPI Application

+   4. Build and Run the Docker Container for the FAST API Application

-   4. Access the Dashboard
+   5. Access the Dashboard

-   5. Troubleshooting
+   6. Troubleshooting

-   6. Appendix: SQL Queries
+   7. Appendix: SQL Queries

 ## 1. Prerequisites